tayllan/awesome-algorithms/README.md

 * [Snakify](https://snakify.org/) - An introductory Python course with 100+ algorithmic problems and a step-by-step debugger (from Russia).
 * [SPOJ](http://www.spoj.com/) - More problems.
 * [TopCoder](https://www.topcoder.com/) - Lots of problems and real world/money worthy problems in Graphic Design, Data Science and Development.
-* [Toph](https://toph.ws/) - Sport programming platform for online contests.
-It also has a growing problem archive.
 * [URI](https://www.urionlinejudge.com.br/judge/login) - Brazilian Online Judge.
 Not so much problems, but it's growing and it has online contests.
 * [UVA](https://uva.onlinejudge.org/) - Hundreds of problems (from previous ACM-ICPC Regionals, World Finals and others).